framely/community/docs/reference/channels/messenger.md

 ::: right
 ![test](/images/channelConfig/messenger/test.png)
 :::
-The [Messenger Platform](https://developers.facebook.com/docs/messenger-platform/introduction) is meant for businesses to handle inquiries from their customers.
-Using the Facebook Messenger integration, you can create a Facebook Messenger bot to interact with your end-users within your business.
+Using the Facebook Messenger integration, you can create a Facebook Messenger chatbot to interact with your end-users within your business.
+The chatbot need to be configured on the [Messenger Platform](https://developers.facebook.com/docs/messenger-platform/introduction), so Facebook knows where to forward user messages for your chatbot to handle.

-We are going to show here how to integrate OpenCUI with Messenger and deploy the chatbot to a OpenCUI hosted environment.
-For the private deployment, please consult systems in your organization.
+We are going to show you how to integrate Messenger with an OpenCUI chatbot in an OpenCUI hosted environment.
+For private deployment, please check with the DevOps team in your organization.

 Follow these steps to configure:
 [[toc]]